awslabs/aws-lambda-web-adapter/README.md

 $ rustup target add x86_64-unknown-linux-musl
 ```

-And we have to install macOS cross-compiler toolchains. `messense/homebrew-macos-cross-toolchains` can be used on both Intel Mac and Apple M1.
+And we have to install macOS cross-compiler toolchains. `messense/homebrew-macos-cross-toolchains` can be used on both Intel chip and Apple M1 chip.

 ```shell
 $ brew tap messense/macos-cross-toolchains